 For both dense and sparse catalogues, the Neighbourhood table contains the angular distance, the FoM (named score) and the gaiaAstrometricParams for each good neighbour.

-Details on the crossmatch output and results are given in Marrese et al. 2018 (in preparation).
+Details on the crossmatch output and results are given in Marrese et al. (2019).